eborden/manager-readme/README.md

 Communication Channels
 ===============================================================================

-- If I send you a message on the weekend, unless otherwise noted, don't worry about responding till your next work day.
+- Don't worry about responding to off hours message until your next work day.
+  Unless otherwise noted.
 - **Slack is a great async medium.** If I slack you and you are busy, feel free to get back to me when you can.
 - **Video/phone is a synchronous medium.** If you need quick feedback, feel free